Ezehkiel/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/README.md

 To reset the delay configuration, just do a `POST` with 0 as the delay value.

+Prepare your JMeter script with cookies erased (this will simulate new clients for each requests) and 10 threads this will simulate 10 concurrent users.

 *Remark*: In general, take a screenshot of the summary report in JMeter to explain what is happening.